-Kangana Ranaut faces media boycott after fight with journalist at promotional event
+Balaji Telefilms apologises after journalists warn actor Kangana Ranaut of media boycott

-The Entertainment Journalists’ Guild of India asked Ekta Kapoor, the producer of Ranaut’s upcoming film, to condemn her behaviour.
+The Entertainment Journalists’ Guild of India had earlier asked Ekta Kapoor, the producer of Ranaut’s upcoming film, to condemn her behaviour.

-The Entertainment Journalists’ Guild of India on Tuesday said it would boycott actor Kangana Ranaut after her argument with a reporter at a promotional event for her upcoming film Judgmentall Hai Kya on Sunday, ANI reported.
-The guild wrote to the film’s producer Ekta Kapoor, and demanded that she condemn Ranaut’s behaviour.
+Production company Balaji Telefilms on Wednesday apologised a day after the Entertainment Journalists’ Guild of India threatened to boycott actor Kangana Ranaut following her argument with a reporter at a promotional event for her upcoming film Judgmentall Hai Kya on Sunday.

+The guild had written to the film’s producer Ekta Kapoor, and demanded that she condemn Ranaut’s behaviour.

+“A lot is being reported about the debate that ensued between our film JudgeMentall Hai Kya’s actor and journalist Justin Rao, at the film’s song launch event on July 7th, 2019.
+Unfortunately, the event took an unpleasant turn,” the statement said.
+“While the people involved in it fairly held their own perspectives but because it happened at the event of our film, we, as the producers, would like to apologize and express regret for this untoward incident.”

 On July 7, Ranaut accused PTI journalist Justin Rao of running a “smear campaign” against her after her film Manikarnika.
 She made the claim just as Rao was starting to ask her a question during a media interaction.
 Ranaut’s remarks led to an argument between the two.